Epistaxis Quiz

 ✔︎ Treatment information etc.

-Nosebleed.
-The majority of nosebleeds come from the front of the nose, and are harmless.
+Also known as nosebleeds which is the presence of blood coming from the nasal cavity from one or both sides.
+Nosebleeds most often come from the front of the middle part of the nose known as the septum.
 Triggers include dry, hot air and picking at the nose.
-In rare cases, epistaxis may be caused by tumors in the nose or clotting problems in blood.
+In rare cases, epistaxis may be caused by tumors in the nose or blood clotting problems.

-First aid consists of leaning forward and pinching the soft part of the nose.
-Gargling ice water can help too.
-If this fails, a doctor can pack the nose with cotton or seal the area with a chemical.
-Repeated nosebleeds may need further evaluation by a specialist.
+First aid involves leaning forward and pinching the soft part of the nose against the septum continuously for several minutes.
+There is no evidence that leaning back or ice on the nose works.
+If pressure doesn't work, a doctor can pack the nose or treat the area with chemical cautery.
+Repeated nosebleeds may require further evaluation by a specialist.
+Prevention of nosebleeds includes moisture with nasal saline, humidification, and topical treatment of petroleum-based ointments.

 Krulewitz NA, Fix ML.
 Epistaxis.
 Emerg Med Clin North Am.
 2019 Feb;37(1):29-39. doi: 10.1016/j.emc.2018.09.005.
 PMID: 30454778.